tecladocode/web-dev-bootcamp/curriculum/section03/lectures/04_anatomy_of_an_html_tag/README.md

 ### The `id` attribute

 Another common attribute which can be used with any HTML element is the `id` attribute.
-Ids are very similar to classes in that they're for identifying particular HTML elements, but unlike classes, ids are supposed to be unique identifiers.
+Ids (JOSE: another thing I wonder, should it be `Ids` or `IDs`?) are very similar to classes in that they're for identifying particular HTML elements, but unlike classes, ids are supposed to be unique identifiers.

 Here is an element with both a `class` and an `id` attribute: